 Take Breaks: Museum fatigue is real, especially for little ones.
 Plan some downtime in your day – maybe a picnic on the National Mall or a quick stop at a nearby playground.

 Looking for more ideas for enjoying Washington, D.C., with kids?
 Check out my full family-friendly guide to the city!
-Or start planning a family adventure to Paris, Seattle, or the Catskills.
+Visiting in fall?
+Don’t miss my round up of the best pumpkin patches in the DMV.
+Or start planning a family adventure to San Francisco, Seattle, NYC, or Chattanooga.

 Adventurous Tastes is reader-supported.
 I may receive commissions for purchases made through links in my articles.